qhwa/exhtml/README.md

 ![travis-status](https://travis-ci.org/qhwa/exhtml.svg?branch=master)
 [![Inline docs](http://inch-ci.org/github/qhwa/exhtml.svg)](http://inch-ci.org/github/qhwa/exhtml)

-> This project is under active developement and is unreliable at this moment.
-DO NOT use it in your production.

 Exhtml is a library that handles HTML page serving.
 There are some benifts to have a dynamic HTML page host rather than static server: